KelvinPompey-40718390/sem-project-group6/use-cases/use-case-26.md

 ## MAIN SUCCESS SCENARIO

-1.User selects report option.
+1. Employee selects report type.
-2. User selects capital cities criteria.
+2. A Report is produced.
-3. A report is generated.
+3. User presents report to company.

 ## EXTENSIONS

-3. **No data error**:
+2. **No data error**:
     1. User informs the organization that no data is available.

 ## SUB-VARIATIONS